FinianLandes/MA_Diffusion/README.md

 This codebase is based on the logging module.
 For the minimal output set logging level to `logging.INFO`.
 Due to the immense output of some libraries in `logging.DEBUG` mode i added a custom mode between `DEBUG` and `INFO`.
 Inorder to use this level which prints a lot of info in the custom implemented functions set debug level to `LIGHT_DEBUG`.
 This is defined in the `conf.py` file.

+### Other Info

+- If training is started the initial loss should be around `1.0` due to the `MSE Loss` if the loss after epoch 1 is significantly off there might be an issue.